-Looks pretty overwhelming, right?
-That’s exactly why custom ERP development processes can take that long.
+Looks pretty overwhelming, doesn't it?
+That’s exactly why custom ERP development processes can take so long.

-Normally, the HR department would put a lot of effort to efficiently unite staff recruitment with checking on current employees’ workflow.
+Normally, the HR department puts a lot of effort into efficiently uniting the staff recruitment by regularly checking on the current employees’ workflow.

 ERP software significantly helps to make it easier and faster.